Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Cruceiro by the Monasterio de San Martiño de Ozón on day three of the Camino Finisterre to MuxíaCruceiro by the Monasterio de San Martiño de Ozón

-Instead of entering the monastery, we chose to take a snack break just next door at the church of San Martiño de Ozón, eating food from our pack.
+At the top of the hill, turn right by another cruceiro, and walk by the Monastery first and then the church.
+We chose to take a snack break here at the church of San Martiño de Ozón, eating food from our pack.
 Boy, am I glad we did, because in a few minutes, along came a van barreling into town, blowing the horn.
 Turns out she was the village baker, delivering fresh bread to the neighborhood.
 We jumped up and indeed, were able to buy freshly baked bread for our lunch.
 What a treat!
 Perfect timing!

 Fresh Bread WagonFresh Bread Wagon

-After our break, and continuing through town for about 1/3 kilometer, the Camino takes a left turn, and begins to climb steeply up the hill towards the next town of Vilar de Sobremonte.
+After our break, and continuing through town for about 1/3 kilometer, the Camino takes a hard left turn, and begins to climb steeply up the hill towards the next town of Vilar de Sobremonte.
 The views that open up as you climb are wonderful.
 Walk past the sign to town, entering it at the 9.23 kilometer waymark.

-The climb continues through Sobremonte, shown below.
+The climb continues through Vilar de Sobremonte, shown below.

 Walking Through Vilar de SobremonteWalking Through Vilar de Sobremonte